Wingfield Aerodrome: Royal Navy

+On 11 August 1944, 810 Naval Air Squadron with twelve Fairey Barracuda Mk II, together with the fighter squadrons 1830 and 1833 Naval Air Squadrons, with Vought Corsair Mk II, disembarked from and remained until 13 October 1944.
+818 Naval Air Squadron, equipped with four Fairey Swordfish II aircraft, disembarked from between 12 and 18 September 1944, while 1838 Naval Air Squadron disembarked from the same carrier on 12 September 1944 with ten Vought Corsair Mk II aircraft but was disbanded the following day, its personnel and aircraft being absorbed into 1830 and 1833 Squadrons.

+804 Naval Air Squadron, equipped with twenty-four Grumman Hellcat F. Mk.
+II fighters, was established on 24 September 1944 and embarked in in January 1945.
+898 Naval Air Squadron was established on 1 January 1945 with twenty-four Grumman Hellcat F. Mk.
+II aircraft and embarked on on 23 June 1945, while 896 Naval Air Squadron was formed on 5 January 1945 with the same aircraft type and moved to the Royal Navy Air Section at SAAF Stamford Hill, Durban, on 22 April 1945 to embark on HMS Ameer.

+881 Naval Air Squadron, also equipped with Grumman Hellcat F. Mk.
+II fighters, disembarked from on 24 April 1945 before later disbanding.
+In the post-war period, 827 Naval Air Squadron with eighteen Fairey Barracuda Mk II and 1846 Naval Air Squadron with Vought Corsair Mk II both disembarked from on 17 January 1946 and remained until 8 April 1946.

+HMS Malagas was decommissioned on 31 May 1946 and the airbase was subsequently placed under Care and Maintenance.

 The present

 The SA Navy is to relocate its sprawling technical training school, SAS Wingfield, along with some depots from a run-down World War II-era site near Goodwood to a purpose built new facility at Simon’s Town.

 The move – for which the Navy has already received an initial R40 million – follows a comprehensive multiyear investigation into the rationalisation of the Navy’s training institutions.

 The SAS Wingfield Naval Unit continues to exercise its right to the Freedom of Goodwood annually "to enter and march in the town with colours flying, drums beating and bayonets fixed".

 Municipal Aerodrome

 Cape Town International Airport is now the primary airport serving the city of Cape Town, and is the second busiest airport in South Africa and third busiest in Africa.
 The airport was opened in 1954 to replace Cape Town's previous airport at Wingfield.

 Goodwood Correctional Centre

 On 17 October 1997 one of the most modern prisons in South Africa, the Goodwood Correctional Centre, with a capacity of 1692 beds was officially opened.
 It was built on Wingfield land to the north of the N1 highway.
 It is aligned to the concept of rehabilitation.